SingleValue

 numerical value.

-has three variants and can be either displayed as a
+The Sparkline has three variants and can be either displayed as a

-You can further customise the Sparkline
+You can further customise the Sparkline by setting its color prop to any of

-the Design System ColorPalette
+the Design System ColorPalette.

-Lastly, x-axis ticks can be visualized on the Sparkline
+Lastly, x-axis ticks can be visualized on the Sparkline by using the

-prop.
+showTicks prop.
 By default, these ticks are hidden.

 Loading

-component is able to show the default loading indicator
+The SingleValue component is able to show the default loading indicator

-setting the loading
+setting the loading prop to true.

 Empty State

-subcomponent it is possible to define a custom
+By using the <EmptyState /> subcomponent it is possible to define a custom

 message that will be displayed if no data was provided to the SingleValue